-The Pittsburgh Steelers beat the New York Jets on Sunday and stayed healthy in the process.
+The Pittsburgh Steelers had a great Sunday this past weekend, beating the New York Jets 27-10 in their home opener and avoiding any injuries in the process.

 The aging Steelers are already without a plethora of key players.
 Luckily, Pittsburgh doesn't appear to have anyone ready to join them after defeating Gang Green.